Adam von Trott zu Solz: Travels

-In 1937, von Trott was posted to China as a research fellow for the Institute of Pacific Relations under a research grant from the Auswärtiges Amt.
+In 1937, Trott was posted to China as a research fellow for the Institute of Pacific Relations under a research grant from the Auswärtiges Amt.
 He took advantage of his travels to try to raise support outside Germany for the internal resistance against the Nazis.
 At the time there was an informal alliance between China and Germany, with a German military mission training the Chinese National Revolutionary Army, which was largely armed with German weapons, and German businesses being favored with investments in China in exchange for China helping German rearmament by selling the Reich certain strategic raw materials at below cost.
-Given the closeness in relations between China and Germany, as a German citizen, von Trott enjoyed a certain privileged status in China, as Generalissimo Chiang Kai-shek had often described Nazi Germany as a model for China.
+Given the closeness in relations between China and Germany, as a German citizen, Trott enjoyed a certain privileged status in China, as Generalissimo Chiang Kai-shek had often described Nazi Germany as a model for China.

-A Sinophile, von Trott had gone to China to study Confucian philosophy and learn Mandarin, as he put it that he was hoping to find in "China's ancient wisdom" a solution to the spiritual malaise of the West.
-Von Trott believed that modern Western civilization had lost any sense of the spiritual, which he believed still existed in China.
-The British historian D.C.
-Watt rather dismissively wrote that von Trott was an impractical idealist who spent much of 1937 and 1938 in China looking for the answers to the problems of modern life by studying Confucianism and Taoism.
-The Confucian ideal of rule by enlightened and philosophical mandarins also appealed to von Trott as an inspiration for a political system.
-The Confucian principle that mandarins should not serve an unjust emperor and that it was better to suffer and die rather than serve a tyrant influenced von Trott's political thinking.
-Together with his Chinese teacher who served as his translator, von Trott traveled several times to Beijing to talk to various Confucian scholars living in that city, hoping to find the spirituality that he believed the West was lacking and needed so desperately.
-During the Sino-Japanese War, which began in July 1937, von Trott's sympathies were entirely with China.
-During his time in China, von Trott got to know the head of the German military mission, General Alexander von Falkenhausen, very well, and as both men were disillusioned by the pro-Japanese line taken by the Auswärtiges Amt after the very pro-Japanese and anti-Chinese Joachim von Ribbentrop became Foreign Minister in February 1938, they bonded over their shared disapproval of Ribbentrop and his anti-Chinese foreign policy line.
+A Sinophile, Trott had gone to China to study Confucian philosophy and learn Mandarin, as he put it that he was hoping to find in "China's ancient wisdom" a solution to the spiritual malaise of the West.
+Trott believed that modern Western civilization had lost any sense of the spiritual, which he believed still existed in China.
+The British historian D. C. Watt rather dismissively wrote that Trott was an impractical idealist who spent much of 1937 and 1938 in China looking for the answers to the problems of modern life by studying Confucianism and Taoism.
+The Confucian ideal of rule by enlightened and philosophical mandarins also appealed to Trott as an inspiration for a political system.
+The Confucian principle that mandarins should not serve an unjust emperor and that it was better to suffer and die rather than serve a tyrant influenced Trott's political thinking.
+Together with his Chinese teacher who served as his translator, Trott traveled several times to Beijing to talk to various Confucian scholars living in that city, hoping to find the spirituality that he believed the West was lacking and needed so desperately.
+During the Sino-Japanese War, which began in July 1937, Trott's sympathies were entirely with China.
+During his time in China, Trott got to know the head of the German military mission, General Alexander von Falkenhausen, very well, and as both men were disillusioned by the pro-Japanese line taken by the Auswärtiges Amt after the very pro-Japanese and anti-Chinese Joachim von Ribbentrop became Foreign Minister in February 1938, they bonded over their shared disapproval of Ribbentrop and his anti-Chinese foreign policy line.
 In June 1938, the German military mission in China was ordered to return to the Reich and Germany ceased its arm sales to China as Ribbentrop swung German foreign policy decisively behind Japan, causing a rapid chill to set in over the once warm relations between Nanking and Berlin.
-Von Trott decided to leave China at the same time that the German military mission was recalled.
+Trott decided to leave China at the same time that the German military mission was recalled.